Small-scale project management: Adopting an agile approach

-"Individuals and interactions over processes and tools; creative solutions over comprehensive documentation; team working and collaboration over didactic formal organisation; responding to change over following a plan".
+"Individuals and interactions over processes and tools; creative solutions over comprehensive documentation; team working and collaboration over didactic formal organization; responding to change over following a plan".

 Agile project management is risk & value driven i.e. an agile project plan need only address risks in relation to the projects values.
 The approach formulated by DeCarlo offers the following values as key to a 'sufficient methodology' for a projects success: